Lady Gaga Enigma + Jazz & Piano: Enigma

-Chris Willman from Variety called the Enigma show a "back-to-roots move for the superstar", as it focused on her "art and artifice of being spectacular", and complimented Gaga for singing live for its entirety.
-Mark Gray from People thought that the show was "highly energetic", which "lived up to the hype", and praised the theatricality of the show and the singer's connection with the audience.
-Andreas Hale from Billboard thought that the "set pieces were just as grandiose and over-the-top as the performances themselves" and the outfits were "outrageously unique".
-At the end of his review, he concluded that "it was obvious that Gaga was more than comfortable on the Vegas stage where many all-time greats cut their teeth.
-Simply put, she was born to do this."
-John Katsilometes, from the Las Vegas Review-Journal praised the singer's vocal and piano skills, saying that "she is dazzling dancing around the stage, a slim figure in a mirrored one-piece to open the night, but her heartfelt playing on the keyboards shows she can move a crowd subtly, too."
-Writing for Rolling Stone, Brittany Spanos highlighted the variety of the setlist and the use of props, while saying that "the best moments are the ones that feel improvised".
-She concluded her review by saying that Enigma "ended up becoming a show that confirms and begins her legacy".
-Paste Magazines Garrett Martin found Enigma "one of the most proudly over-the-top concert extravaganzas I've ever seen", while adding that the show "doesn't just overpower you with lights, music and pyrotechnics, but with a sense of pride and inclusivity", complimenting Gaga's "touchingly earnest and heartfelt performance".
+Chris Willman of Variety called the Enigma show a "back-to-roots move for the superstar", as it focused on her "art and artifice of being spectacular", and complimented Gaga for singing live for its entirety.
+Mark Gray from People thought that the show was "highly energetic", which "lived up to the hype", and praised the theatricality of the show and Gaga's connection with the audience.
+Andreas Hale from Billboard praised the residency's set pieces as "just as grandiose and over-the-top as the performances themselves" and its "outrageously unique" outfits, concluding that Gaga was born for the Vegas stage.
+Las Vegas Review-Journals John Katsilometes praised Gaga's vocal and piano skills, writing that "she is dazzling dancing around the stage" while also showing that "her heartfelt playing on the keyboards shows she can move a crowd subtly."
+Writing for Rolling Stone, Brittany Spanos praised the setlist's diversity and the creative use of props, while noting that the best moments were those that felt spontaneous.
+She concluded that Enigma "ended up becoming a show that confirms and begins her legacy".
+Garrett Martin of Paste described Enigma "one of the most proudly over-the-top concert extravaganzas" he had encountered, and highlighted how its barrage of lights, sound, and pyrotechnics is matched by an underlying sense of pride and inclusivity.
+He also commended Gaga for delivering a performance marked by genuine warmth and sincerity.